Bluh7/Weather-Search/README.md

 # Weather Search
-A NodeJS website that uses Openweathermap API to show you weather status and temperature of any city
+A Express website that uses Openweathermap API to show you weather status and temperature of any city